 And a third form is by tracing a small cross using the thumb, for example on an infant's forehead during baptism.
 Marking a Sign on the forehead is pretty ancient and this practice might be where Signing originated (see Tau).

 When the Sign is made by touching one's body, the fingers start at the middle of the forehead and then move downward to the sternum.
-This movement down from the head to the heart symbolises Christ coming down from Heaven to Earth.
-The fingers then move to the left shoulder and from there to the right shoulder1.
+This movement down from the head to the heart symbolises Christ coming down from heaven to earth.
+The fingers then move to the left shoulder and from there to the right shoulder.
 This symbolises Christ carrying us from the left, evil side of life, to righteousness on the right-hand side of God.
 For this same reason, fingers of the right hand are used.

 The size of the cross varies according to the situation.
 One might consider a small Sign of the Cross is appropriate as an outward display of reverence when entering a church, and a larger cross for a Sacrament.